 Victoria’s dramatic skies have become her signature, inviting the viewer to consider the heavens while pondering the wonders of a garden’s bounty.
 Flowers painted from the detailed perspective of the eye of an ant, provide a striking contrast to the clouds and sky that frame these unique still life images.

 Born in Southern Ontario, Victoria has continued to study at the Haliburton School of Fine Arts and the Burlington Art Centre.
-She currently paints from her home in Oakville, where she lives with her husband and three children.
-Victoria is the current Vice-President of the Burlington Fine Arts Centre and President of the Burlington Arts Council.
+She currently paints from her studio in the historic James North district in Hamilton and lives and walks her dog in the Gage Park area of Hamilton.
+Victoria is the current program co-ordinator for Burlington Fine Arts Assoc .
 Her award-winning work is exhibited in Canada and the United States in juried, group and solo shows.